Sultan Thaha Airport: History

-Following the renaming, significant expansions were undertaken at the airport.
-In 1978, Runway Visual Aid Lights, including VASI, CCR, and REILS, were installed.
-In 1991, the runway was extended from its original 900 meters to 1,800 meters with a width of 30 meters to accommodate larger aircraft and meet the growing demand in passenger numbers and air traffic.
-As the airport continued to develop, additional lighting systems were installed in the lead-up to 1998.
-In 2000, the runway was further extended to 2,000 meters by 30 meters.
-In line with technological advancements, the VASI system was replaced with PAPI in 2005.
+In 1991, the runway was extended to 1,800 m × 30 m (5,906 ft × 98 ft) to accommodate larger aircraft and meet growing passenger demand and increasing air traffic.
+As the airport continued to develop, additional lighting systems were installed in preparation for expanded operations in 1998.
+In 2000, the runway was extended again to 2,000 m × 30 m (6,562 ft × 98 ft).
+In 2005, the airport's VASI (Visual Approach Slope Indicator) system was replaced with a PAPI (Precision Approach Path Indicator) system as part of efforts to modernize its navigational aids.

-On 1 January 2007, the management of Sultan Thaha Airport was transferred from the Directorate General of Civil Aviation to Angkasa Pura II, which is now known as InJourney Airports.
-At this time, the airport began serving larger aircraft, such as the Airbus A320.
-Since its management by Angkasa Pura II, plans for further expansion were made, and the runway was extended to 2,220 m x 30 m.
+On 1 January 2007, management of Sultan Thaha Airport was transferred from the Directorate General of Civil Aviation to Angkasa Pura II, now known as InJourney Airports.
+At around this time, the airport began accommodating larger narrow-body aircraft, such as the Airbus A320.
+Following the transfer of management, plans for further expansion were developed, including an extension of the runway to 2,220 m × 30 m (7,283 ft × 98 ft).

-Sultan Thaha Airport will be the first World's Zoo Airport in 2015, integrated with the Taman Rimba Zoo which is only 900 meters from the new terminal.
-The airport will be set with animal nuances.
-Due to the access road to the airport takes a part of zoo land, the zoo will be 13 hectares only and according to Forestry Ministry Regulation, a zoo should be at least 15 hectares, and if less than the rule should be categorized as Taman Satwa (Animal Park).
+Sultan Thaha Airport was planned to become the world's first zoo airport in 2015, integrating the airport with the nearby Taman Rimba Zoo, located approximately 900 metres from the new terminal.
+The airport was designed with an animal-themed concept.
+However, the construction of an access road to the airport required part of the zoo's land, reducing its area to 13 hectares.
+Under regulations issued by the Ministry of Forestry, a zoo was required to cover at least 15 hectares; facilities smaller than this threshold were instead classified as Taman Satwa (Animal Park).

-There are proposals to establish regular international flights at the airport.
-In the past, seasonal flights to Jeddah, Saudi Arabia, were operated to transport Hajj pilgrims.
+Proposals have been made to designate the airport as an international airport and establish regular international services to destinations in Singapore, Malaysia, and China, as well as Saudi Arabia.
+The airport has previously handled seasonal flights to Jeddah in Saudi Arabia to transport Hajj pilgrims.